mercadopago/devsite-docs/guides/checkout-bricks/payment-brick/configure-payment-methods-cards.en.md

 # Configure the integration with cards

-To configure Payment Brick integration to receive payments with credit and debit cards you need to follow the steps below:
+To configure Payment Brick integration to receive payments with credit and debit cards you need to follow the steps below.

 1. [Create container](#bookmark_create_container)
 2. [Include and configure MercadoPago.js library](#bookmark_include_and_configure_mercadopago.js_library)